-Your drinking water comes from Lake Auburn.
-The source of Lewiston and Auburn's public drinking water since 1875, Lake Auburn is fed by a mostly forested watershed including Buckfield, Turner, Hebron, Minot, and East Auburn.
-Due to the high quality of Lake Auburn's water the EPA has exempted the Auburn Water District and Lewiston Water Division from the requirement to filter the water prior to disinfection.
+Your drinking water comes from Lake Auburn, which has been the source of Lewiston and Auburn's public drinking water since 1875, Lake Auburn is fed by a mostly forested watershed that includes Buckfield, Turner, Hebron, Minot, and East Auburn.
+Due to the high quality of Lake Auburn's water, the EPA has exempted the Auburn Water District and Lewiston Water Division from the requirement to filter the water prior to disinfection.
 This exemption reduces treatment costs while providing excellent, safe water to our consumers.
-To assure long-term protection of the water source, in 1993 the two Districts formed the Lake Auburn Watershed Protection Commission empowered to protect the lake and surrounding watershed.
-The most effective, safest, and least expensive method for keeping Lake Auburn clean is to assure that water entering the lake is protected through a well-managed watershed.
+To ensure long-term protection of the water source, the two Districts formed the Lake Auburn Watershed Protection Commission in 1993.
+This commission is empowered to protect the lake and surrounding watershed.
+The most effective, safest, and least expensive method for keeping Lake Auburn clean is to ensure that water entering the lake is protected through a well-managed watershed.
 For more information about watershed protection and how you can do your part visit: www.lakeauburnwater.org or call 207-784-6469.